12. One Pillar Pagoda

 14. Hanoi Railway Station

-of exploring the capital.
+exploring the capital.

-15. Dong Xuan Market – a must-see attraction in Hanoi
+15. Dong Xuan Market – a must-see attraction in Hanoi.

 16. My Dinh National Stadium

-17. Vietnam - Soviet Union Friendship Cultural Palace
+17. Vietnam-Soviet Friendship Cultural Palace

-Outside the Palace of Culture.
+Outside the cultural center.
 Photo: @raincomings

 18. Government Guest House